a-a-ron/kaycee/README.md

 Once Git has been downloaded, copy and paste this `git clone https://github.com/a-a-ron/kaycee.git` again in your terminal and then git enter - A few lines of information will appear on the terminal screen and the information will be downloaded into the file you created on your desktop.

+Once you've cloned the repo to the file you can delete the contents or keep what you want.
+The video files are also available to watch.